-- Every request coming to an agent relay from an agent will be put on hold before the response from the server is provided.
-All the requests coming from agents will be queued on an agent relay.
-The agent relay processes the requests and assigns an internal ID to each of them.
+- Every agent request coming to an agent relay is put on hold before the server provides the response.
+All the requests coming from agents are queued on an agent relay.
+The agent relay processes the requests and assigns them internal IDs.

 - The server periodically polls the agent relay, and detects that the agent relay has an incoming request.
 The agent relay sends the request ID information to the server using JMS.

 - When the server receives the request ID, it sends an HTTP request to

 get the request body from the agent relay.